Kmeakin/walrus-report/src/20-reference.md

 Making immutability the default option nudges the user towards writing their code in a functional style where new variables are produced instead of updating existing variables.
-However, the option of mutability is still available if an algorithm canot easily be expressed with immutability.
+However, the option of mutability is still available if an algorithm cannot easily be expressed with immutability.

 Local variables must be declared and initialized in the same let-statement.
-It is not possible to declare a variable without initalizing it and then initialize it by mutating it later.
+It is not possible to declare a variable without initializing it and then initialize it by mutating it later.
 For a rationale for this design, consider the following C code:
 ```c